freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 230.1

-This will be a very simple script with only a few command.
+This will be a very simple script with only a few commands.
 At the top of file, add a shebang that looks like this: `#!/bin/bash`.

 #### HINTS